TheArturthur/CoppermindScraper/Cosmere/Roshar.md

 The primary form of currency found on Roshar are spheres, pieces of gemstone encased in a sphere of glass with one side flattened to prevent rolling.
 The gemstones can be any of the ten [[Polestone\|Polestones]] and there are three denominations: chip, mark, and broam.
 The ten gemstones are organized into five value levels with some gem types having equivalent values.
 These value levels are determined by [[Soulcasting\|Soulcasting]] properties, so unlike on Earth, diamonds, which can create quartz, crystal, and glass, have the lowest value, and emeralds, which can create grain, have the highest.
 Spheres, like all gems on Roshar, have the ability to hold and leak Stormlight.
 Spheres with light are referred to as infused and those without are referred to as dun.
 Although dun spheres can be used as currency, people are suspicious of them because light is the easiest way to determine a sphere is real.
 Because of their ability to hold Stormlight, spheres are commonly used on Roshar as a source of light.
 The light from spheres is considered to be steadier and more consistent than traditional light sources such as candles.
 It can be expensive, however, as spheres are also used for currency, so the use of spheres as a source of light is often a sign of wealth.
 Diamonds are considered the best light source because it is both the cheapest and the closest to natural light.
 The denomination of spheres in eastern Roshar is weaker than in the west, with some people drilling holes in spheres to carry them on strings or using chunks of gemstone instead.
+Glass beads without gemstones inside are called 'Ends', and are mainly used as gambling tokens.

 ### Food and Drink
 A wide variety of alcoholic drinks can be found on Roshar.